2000 – 2010

 Ministry partners and church leaders arrived for the opening ceremonies and building dedication from Russia, Ukraine, Latvia, and Canada

-Mega city campaigns continue in Russian cities
+Mega City Campaigns continue in Russian cities

 Voronezh

-A megacity campaign in the southern Russian city of Voronezh in partnership with New Life Russia, Campus Crusade for Christ, Canada, and IRR/TV.
+A Mega City Campaign in the southern Russian city of Voronezh in partnership with New Life Russia, Campus Crusade for Christ, Canada, and IRR/TV.
 The campaign included giant billboards advertising the premier showing of the Jesus Film in 28 local theatres and cultural centres around the city.
 It was a powerful tool for evangelism.
 Over 30,000 people watched the movie and some 20,000 had indicated that they had prayed the sinner’s prayer and had made a personal decision to accept Jesus as Lord.
 The campaign reached more than one million inhabitants in the city.

-Metropolitan Sergiy of the Russian Orthodox Church in Voronezh and Borisogleb welcomed the mega city campaign to his region.
+Metropolitan Sergiy of the Russian Orthodox Church in Voronezh and Borisogleb welcomed the Mega City Campaign to his region.
 Under instruction from the Metropolitan, many Orthodox priests openly participated in the evangelistic campaign.

 Samara

-Calls flooded the TV station with calls and impacted the secular TV personnel during a live broadcast.
+Calls flooded the TV station and impacted the secular TV personnel during a live broadcast.
 Staff assigned to duty – the cameramen, the directors, and the producers were all asking, “What is this all about?!”

 Samara is a city of 1.5 million residents and 30 churches with no more than 2,500 members combined.
 Laura and Hannu Haukka met with the ministers of evangelism and led the discussion on maximizing their church growth with media.

+The backbone of the Samara multimedia saturation campaign was television media.
 26 carefully chosen dynamic life stories locally produced by IRR/TV camera crews for the telecasts.
 In addition, the TV programs were seen in hundreds of villages and townships in the province of Samara.
 The total viewing audience was estimated to have peaked at 4 million.
 The campaign was not limited to television.

 Other major media used included: